-- the monitoring and evaluation results are the product of a diverse stakeholder group that collectively identified problems and solutions that were then 'owned' by a specific part of the working groups;

-- to post-evaluate the same solutions a few years later with the same set of actors strengthens the monitoring and evaluation results and gives a fruitful, practical based insight for policy makers to adjust the new RDP to several recommendations brought forward by the evaluation sessions held in 2013.
+- the monitoring and evaluation results are the product of a diverse stakeholder group that collectively identified problems and solutions that were then 'owned' by a specific part of the working groups; - to post-evaluate the same solutions a few years later with the same set of actors strengthens the monitoring and evaluation results and gives a fruitful, practical based insight for policy makers to adjust the new RDP to several recommendations brought forward by the evaluation sessions held in 2013.

-Doing a critical policy evaluation was challenging.
+It also important to highlight that to do a critical policy evaluation was a challenging task.
 Even though part of the Network's mandate is to give "policy signals" the Networks role facilitating such a critical policy review was viewed with concern by some government officials.
-In the end the activities and recommendations were well received.
+In the end however, the activities and recommendations were well received.

-Description of NSU and partners contribution

-The Netwerk Platteland team did the work themselves.

-Additional information and useful resources

-www.netwerkplatteland.nl

-Pictures

-n.a.